Upbeat Continental says well positioned for car industry growth trends

 It said its adjusted operating profit margin could narrowly beat a target of around 11 percent this year as prices fall for commodities such as rubber, after already lifting the measure twice in recent months.

-It also stuck to a forecast for sales to grow to a record 34.5 billion euros (27 billion pounds) from 33.3 billion in 2013, despite currency headwinds shaving off 650 million euros.
+It also stuck to a forecast for sales to grow to a record 34.5 billion euros ($43.2 billion) from 33.3 billion in 2013, despite currency headwinds shaving off 650 million euros.

 The company's shares were up 2 percent at 160.15 euros as of 1248 GMT, having hit a six-week high of 160.65 euros.